tokenized/docs/order-of-operations-asset.md

 ##Asset Actions
 An asset is defined as a token or group of tokens created with a single unique asset ID and properties.
+There are several things that can be done with assets.
+1. Asset Creation
+2. Asset Modification
+3. Asset Exchange
+4. Asset Governance

 ##Asset Creation
 Assets are created by a Smart Contract under the instruction of the Smart Contract issuer.
 Each token has a set of rules that govern how it can be modified in future which may require that there be a successful motion to change that item as part of a vote.